agabor/docs/_includes/ios/users.md

 If you encounter any issues that are Twitter-related, a good resource is the [official Twitter documentation](https://dev.twitter.com/docs).

-There are two main ways to use Twitter with your Parse users: (1) logging in as a Twitter user and creating a `PFUser`, or (2) linking Twitter to an existing `PFUser`.
+There are two main ways to use Twitter with your MSG users: (1) logging in as a Twitter user and creating a `PFUser`, or (2) linking Twitter to an existing `PFUser`.

 ### Login & Signup